fabrylab/clickpoints/docs/tutorial_configfiles.rst

 Using ConfigFiles
 =================
 The config file contains parameters to adjust ClickPoints to the users needs, adjusts default behaviour or configure key bindings.
+A GUI is available to set parameters during runtime, the ConfigFile is used to set default behaviour.

 Scope
 -----